kellerza/sunsynk/hass-addon-sunsynk-dev/DOCS.md

   > This must be a string.
 So if your serial is a number only surround it with quotes `'1000'`

+- `MODBUS_SERVER_ID`

+  The Modbus Server ID, typically 1.
+Might be different in multi-inverter setups.

 - `SENSOR_PREFIX`

   A prefix to add to all the MQTT Discovered Home Assistant Sensors (e.g. try SS)